ganrad/openai-api-router/README.md

 ### D. Reload the API Gateway backend endpoints (Configuration)

-The API Gateway endpoint configuration can be easily updated even when the server is running.
-There are just two simple steps.
+The API Gateway endpoint configuration can be updated even when the server is running.
+Follow the steps below.

 1. Update the API Gateway endpoint configuration file.